the-cult-of-integral/discord-raidkit/README.md

 ### Thoth Guide
 [Introduction](#discord-raidkit) | [Installation Guide](#installation-guide) | [Anubis Guide](#anubis-guide) | [Qetesh Guide](#qetesh-guide) | [Seth Guide](#seth-guide) | [Osiris Guide](#osiris-guide)

-To use Thoth, run the `main.py` file (not to be confused with Anubis' or Osiris' main.py file).
+To use Thoth, run the `main.py` file.
 The usage of Thoth, like Osiris, is straight-forwardm so I'll quickly cover it:
 - Adding an account will add an account to a JSON file (`accounts.json`).
 An account contains a code, name, discriminator and (optional) token.
 The code is anything you like; it is used a reference point for the other commands.

 - Removing an account will remove an account from the JSON file if present.